 Jeremy joined Watsi on September 16th, 2015.
 Six years ago, Jeremy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jeremy's most recent donation traveled 8,800 miles to support Thunchey, a creative high school student from Cambodia, to fund ear surgery so he can hear again.
+Jeremy's most recent donation traveled 8,500 miles to support Edna, a single mother from Kenya, to fund surgery so she can walk again.

 Thunchey is am 11th grade student and the youngest of five children in his family.
 At school, Thunchey's favorite subject is mathematics.
 Outside of school, he loves to play football and wants to start a Youtube channel to share about life in Cambodia.
 One year ago, Thunchey had a severe ear infection, causing his eardrums in both ears to perforate.
 Thunchey experiences pain, pus discharge, and hearing loss.
 He cannot communicate clearly with others and often has to miss school.
 Thunchey traveled to our medical partner's care center to receive treatment.
 On July 13th, he will undergo a myringoplasty procedure in both ears so that the surgeons can repair his eardrums.
 Our medical partner, Children's Surgical Centre (CSC), is requesting $913 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Thunchey is eager to recover, "I hope that I can hear well after this surgery and understand my friends better.
 I can become a better friend and soccer player."